 Nowadays, everyone is busy with their tasks, so without a prior appointment, it’s almost difficult to reach out to a prospect.

-And that’s where this type of sales emails comes into the picture.
+And that’s where this type of sales email comes into the picture.
 You are reaching out to your prospect with the purpose of scheduling an appointment with them as per their availability.

-Follow-up emails are highly recommended for getting a response from the prospect and guide them further in the sales pipeline.
+Follow-up emails are highly recommended for getting a response from the prospect and guiding them further in the sales pipeline.

 Follow-up emails typically get a better response rate than the first email; the study saw an 18% response rate to the first email, 13% to the fourth, and 27% to the sixth.

 So, it’s fair to say that follow-up emails are highly effective for every organization.
 In this strategy, you’re following up on the main email you sent to your prospect.